 In other words, the interest rate applies to the amount of the loan that is still outstanding.

 What are the types of interest rates?

 A variable interest rate can change at the lender’s discretion.
 If the Reserve Bank of Australia alters the official cash rate due to a fluctuating economy, your lender could change your loan rate accordingly.
 The official cash rate is the rate at which banks borrow money.

-These loans are popular in Australia, according to Mozo, because they are more flexible.
+These loans are very popular in Australia because of their flexibility.
 Borrowers can switch providers without incurring a break cost fee that often apply to fixed rate loans.
 And, you could reduce the amount of interest you pay.